celiadulucinsa/DEFI_IA/README.md

 lien2
 ```
 ## Train the model and get the predictions

-### Option 1: if you have downloaded all the data on your computer

 - Run the train.py, with the following arguments:
   - data_path = './data_station/',